 Whether you were harmed in another car on the road, as a pedestrian, or as a bystander in a cement truck accident, you could be entitled to payments.
 These may cover your medical expenses, lost wages (if you missed work because of your injuries), and your pain and suffering.
 The specific rules of your state might limit recovery, so talk to an attorney right away.

 Before accepting a settlement from a trucking or construction company for cement truck injuries, always talk to an attorney.
-The truck accident lawyers at the Reiff Law Firm’s The Truck Accident Team help injured victims get compensation across the country.
-For a free consultation on your truck accident case, call (215) 246-9000 today.
+The truck accident lawyers at the Reiff Law Firm help injured victims get compensation across the country.
+For a free consultation on your truck accident case, give us a call at (215) 246-9000 or contact us online.